 The world is crying out for change.
-As the economy continues to look far from healthy, environmental issues become increasingly urgent and superficial behaviours by leading figures are being exposed, it emerges there is a new desire for something better, something more aligned to who we believe we are.
+Although the economy is showing tentative signs of recovery, environmental issues are become increasingly urgent and exposure of superficial behaviours by leading figures are well documented, it emerges there is a new desire for something better, something more aligned to who we believe we are.
 Ethics and values are once again becoming fashionable words and greater consciousness about how we relate to each other is emerging.
 We desperately need a new world order.

 The problem is of course, the old world order wants to cling on to the way things have always been.
 Sometimes the resistance to change is because of fear of the unknown, and sometimes it is to preserve an outdated identity.

 The way we work and interact with each other will have to change, if we are to move forward in a less destructive, careless way.
 No longer can the old values of self-interest, personal competitiveness and results at all cost be sustainable.
 Values, collaboration, responsibility and a recognition that we are all in this together must prevail.

 We are all leaders for someone.
 It might be our organisation, our family, our children, our partner, our pupils, our siblings, or even our elders.
 We are all in relationship with each other and like it or not, who we are impacts someone else.
 Who we are impacts our society, our environment and our world.

 Depending on how much you accept responsibility will determine whether you take up the challenge, or leave it for others to do so.
 Leaving it for others to do so is the old world order.
 Leaving it for others to do so is abdicating responsibility and giving away your individual power.
 And we all do that at times.
 Even the most enlightened people do, it is part of our human psyche.